10 Ways to Improve Employee Engagement with a Remote Workforce

 Employee Engagement is known to be the intangible key to a successful business.
 Pre-Covid this success factor often remained very elusive for many organizations, with some reports suggesting that only 15% of employees were actively engaged and almost 65% of employers stating that retention was more difficult than attraction.
 According to a study by Gallup highly engaged workplaces saw 41% lower absenteeism.

-New issues facing managers include trying to identify the levels of engagement of those who are home working as there are many, who have been putting in the extra hours at their laptops, filling their commuting time with responding to the rise in emails and video calls, then possibly ending up with screen fatigue, increased stress and even burnout.
+New issues facing managers include trying to identify the levels of engagement of those who are home working as there are many employees who have been putting in the extra hours at their laptops, filling their commuting time with responding to the rise in emails and video calls, then possibly ending up with screen fatigue, increased stress and even burnout.
 Then there are the remote workers who feel guilty about leaving their desk so spend normal office hours sitting at their laptop but are not very productive – thus creating the new version of presenteeism.
-Conversely, there are those team members working from home who are taking advantage of the autonomy by starting work late, finishing early, taking long breaks and are likely to be using their time to do household chores.
+Conversely, there are those team members working from home who may be taking advantage of the autonomy by starting work late, finishing early, taking long breaks and are likely to be using their time to do household chores.

 So how does a line manager identify and manage these different types of workers and address the different issues when they are managing remotely?

 Here are 10 of the most practical and effective methods:

 1. Now that the majority of recruitment, selection, interviews, induction, and onboarding is carried out online, it is even more important for leaders, managers, and organizations as a whole to ensure that all communication is open and honest about the real responsibilities of the role and the actual culture of the organization.
 Then pay attention to how new employees acquire the necessary knowledge, skills, and behaviours to become effective remote team members by ensuring that any ‘on the job training’ is conducted by fully engaged individuals, not by ‘nay-sayers’ or those suffering from presenteeism or screen fatigue.